Our2020View/Our2020View.github.io/seelevel.md

 <img src="/assets/webseelevel8.jpg"/>

-10 – With the circuit working as designed, I finished up by re-installing the slide-out switch and securing the SeeLevel display to its new home.
+10 – With the circuit working as designed, I finished up by re-installing the slide-out switch and securing the SeeLevel display to the trim panel above the fride.

 <img src="/assets/webseelevel9.jpg"/>